Not a Member?

 Inj: 100 U/mL [3mL SoloStar, 10mL vial]

-Hypoglycemia, allergic reactions, upper respiratory tract infection, peripheral edema, HTN, influenza, sinusitis, cataract, bronchitis, arthralgia, infection, pain in extremities, back pain, cough, urinary tract infection.
+Hypoglycemia, URTI, peripheral edema, HTN, influenza, sinusitis, cataract, bronchitis, arthralgia, infection, pain in extremities, back pain, cough, UTI, diarrhea.

-Insulin glargine (rDNA origin); regulates glucose metabolism.
+Insulin glargine; regulates glucose metabolism.
 Lowers blood glucose by stimulating peripheral glucose uptake and by inhibiting hepatic glucose production.
 Inhibits lipolysis and proteolysis, and enhances protein synthesis.

 Metabolism: M1 (21A-Gly-insulin) and M2 (21A-Gly-des-30B-Thr-insulin) (active metabolites).

-Assess for diabetic ketoacidosis, predisposition to hypoglycemia, hypersensitivity, renal/hepatic impairment, pregnancy/nursing status, and possible drug interactions.
+Assess for diabetic ketoacidosis, predisposition to hypoglycemia, risk factors for hypokalemia, hypersensitivity, renal/hepatic impairment, pregnancy/nursing status, and possible drug interactions.
 Obtain baseline blood glucose and HbA1c levels.

 Monitor for signs/symptoms of hypoglycemia, allergic reactions, and other adverse reactions.
-Monitor blood glucose and HbA1c levels.
+Monitor blood glucose and HbA1c levels, and renal/hepatic function.
+Monitor K+ levels in patients at risk for hypokalemia if indicated.

-Inform about potential side effects (eg, lipodystrophy, weight gain, allergic reactions, hypoglycemia).
-Inform that hypoglycemia may impair ability to concentrate and react; advise to use caution when driving or operating machinery.
-Instruct to always check the label before each inj to avoid medication errors.
-Advise to use only if sol is clear and colorless with no particles visible.
-Advise not to share disposable or reusable insulin devices or needles with other patients.
-Instruct on self-management procedures, including glucose monitoring, proper inj technique, and management of hypoglycemia and hyperglycemia, and on handling of special situations, such as intercurrent conditions, inadequate or skipped dose, inadvertent administration of increased insulin dose, inadequate food intake, and skipped meals.
+Advise to never share SoloStar pen w/ another person, even if needle is changed.
+Instruct not to reuse or share needles or syringes.
+Inform of hypoglycemia symptoms, including impairment of the ability to concentrate and react; advise to use caution when driving/operating machinery.
+Advise that changes in insulin regimen can predispose to hypo/hyperglycemia and that changes should be made under close medical supervision.
+Instruct to always check the label before each inj to avoid medication errors and to not dilute or mix w/ any other insulin or sol.
+Instruct on self-management procedures, including glucose monitoring, proper inj technique, management of hypo/hyperglycemia, and on handling of special situations (eg, intercurrent conditions, inadequate or skipped dose, inadvertent administration of increased insulin dose, inadequate food intake, skipped meals).
 Advise to inform physician if pregnant or contemplating pregnancy.